MehmetMHY/cha/README.md

 - **Export Markdown Fences**: If desired, export any Markdown fence in the latest message from a model to file(s).
 - **Integrated Shell Access**: Execute shell commands directly within Cha's environment, enhancing workflow efficiency by providing immediate terminal access.
 - **Auto URL Detection & Scraping**: Enable or disable automatic URL detection and content scraping with a toggle.
-- **Browse & Select History via fzf**: Quickly browse, search, and load previous chat histories using `fzf`.
+- **`fzf` for Selection**: Use `fzf` for interactive selection when searching chat history, traversing local files, or using the codedump feature.
 - **Chat History Management**: Save, load, and search through your past conversations.
 - **Local Configuration**: Customize Cha's behavior through local configuration files.